cryogeen/pf-epstein-list/README.md

 # pf-epstein-list
-A big txt file including all discord and roblox user ids of people in this community who should be banned.
+A big txt file including all discord user ids of people in this community who should be banned.